jhaals/ansible-vault/README.md

 # ansible-vault lookup module
 This is a lookup module for generic secrets in [Vault](https://vaultproject.io/)(the HashiCorp project).

 ### Installation
 lookup plugins can be loaded from several different locations similar to $PATH, see [http://docs.ansible.com/ansible/intro_configuration.html#lookup-plugins](docs).

-This module require the [requests](http://docs.python-requests.org/en/latest/) python library.

 ### Usage
 The address to the Vault server and the auth token are fetched from environment variables